freebasic/fbc/FreeBASIC/readme.txt

     - cgi-util and FastCGI: web development

-    - DirectX and the Windows API (W.I.P.)
+    - DirectX and the Windows API - the most complete headers set between the BASIC compilers available

     - more to come...